Employer of Record Service in Latin America

 Probation period, working hours & overtime

-The standard workweek 48 hours is in Mexico and 46 hours in Colombia.
+The standard workweek in Mexico is 48 hours and in Colombia is 46 hours.
 Each country presupposes the possibility of overtime:

 - Mexico: should not exceed 3 hours/day and 9 hours/week, with compensation at 200% of the standard rate in regular hours and 225% on Sundays or national holidays.